kiwi0fruit/open-fonts/README.md

 In the latest version of the Source Sans Pro regular style thickness was changed.
 So now there are two different fonts of the same name so I recommend to use [**Sourcing Sans Pro**](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/SourcingSansPro.zip?raw=true) fork that is simply a renamed Source Sans Pro v2.021 from Google Fonts.
 But also use the latest Source Sans Pro as a fallback as it has a much wider Unicode coverage (see below).

-Font fallback chain: `'Sourcing Sans Pro', 'Sourcing Sans Pro3', 'Noto Sans', 'DejaVu Sans', 'STIX Two Math', Symbola, 'Source Han Sans JP', sans-serif`.
+Font fallback chain: `'Sourcing Sans Pro', 'Sourcing Sans Pro3', 'Noto Sans', 'Noto Sans Devanagari', 'DejaVu Sans', 'STIX Two Math', Symbola, 'Source Han Sans JP', sans-serif`.

 **Noto Sans Hebrew might be a better Hebrew fallback than DejaVu Sans if you need to use semibolds (600):**
 `'Sourcing Sans Pro', 'Sourcing Sans Pro3', 'Noto Sans Hebrew', ...`